Turks in Germany: Turkish migration from the Ottoman Empire

 Once the Ottoman army retreated from their unsuccessful campaign at the Battle of Vienna in 1683, at least 500 Turkish prisoners were forcibly settled in Germany.
 Captured several years later, in 1685, Ludwig Maximilian Mehmet von Königstreu (pictured) is one of the most notable Beutetürken ("booty Turks") who later entered the court of the Elector of Hanover and converted to Christianity.

 Fatima Kariman was a Turkish captive during the Battle of Buda (1686).
 She was captured by General Schöning and later sent to Saxony where she became the mistress of Augustus II the Strong.

 Born to a Turkish father and a German mother, Karl Boy-Ed was the naval attaché to the German embassy in Washington during World War I.

 The Turkish people had greater contact with the German states by the sixteenth century when the Ottoman Empire attempted to expand their territories beyond the north Balkan territories.
 The Ottoman Turks held two sieges in Vienna: the first Siege of Vienna in 1529 and the Second Siege of Vienna in 1683.
 The aftermath of the second siege provided the circumstances for a Turkish community to permanently settle in Germany.

 Many Ottoman soldiers and camp followers who were left behind after the second siege of Vienna became stragglers or prisoners.
 It is estimated that at least 500 Turkish prisoners were forcibly settled in Germany.
 Historical records show that some Turks became traders or took up other professions, particularly in southern Germany.
 Some Turks fared very well in Germany; for example, one Ottoman Turk is recorded to have been raised to the Hanoverian nobility.
 Historical records also show that many Ottoman Turks converted to Christianity and became priests or pastors.

 Of Turkish origin through his mother Fatima, Frederick Augustus Rutowsky became the commander of the Saxon army during the Siege of Pirna.

-The aftermath of the second siege of Vienna led to a series of wars between the Ottoman Empire and the Holy League, known as the "Great Turkish War", or the "War of the Holy League", which led to a series of Ottoman defeats.
+The aftermath of the second siege of Vienna also led to a series of wars between the Ottoman Empire and the Holy League, known as the "Great Turkish War", or the "War of the Holy League", which led to a series of Ottoman defeats.
 Consequently, more Turks were taken by the Europeans as prisoners.
 The Turkish captives taken to Germany were not solely made up of men.
 For example, General Schöning took "two of the most beautiful women in the world" in Buda who later converted to Christianity.
 Another Turkish captive named Fatima became the mistress of Augustus II the Strong, Elector of Saxony of the Albertine line of the House of Wettin.
 Fatima and Augustus had two children: their son, Frederick Augustus Rutowsky, became the commander of the Saxon army in 1754-63 whilst their daughter, Maria Anna Katharina Rutowska, married into Polish nobility.
 Records show that at this point it was not uncommon for Turks in Germany to convert to Christianity.
 For example, records show that 28 Turks converted to Christianity and were settled in Württemberg.